Blepharoplasty | Bespoke Skin MD | Kingston

 Upper blepharoplasty involves removing excess skin and fat from the upper eyelids.
 This procedure is commonly used to address sagging or drooping eyelids, which can create a tired or aged appearance.
 During the procedure, an incision is made in the natural crease of the eyelid, allowing the surgeon to remove excess skin and fat, and tighten the remaining skin.
 The incision is then closed with sutures.

-Lower blepharoplasty, on the other hand, targets the area beneath the eyes, including the lower eyelids and the area known as the tear trough.
+Lower blepharoplasty targets the area beneath the eyes, including the lower eyelids and the area known as the tear trough.
 This procedure is used to address issues such as under-eye bags, dark circles, and wrinkles.
 During the procedure, the surgeon may remove excess fat or redistribute it to create a more youthful and refreshed appearance.
 In some cases, the surgeon may also tighten the skin and muscle around the lower eyelid.

 Overall, the main difference between upper and lower blepharoplasty is the area of the eyelid that is targeted.
 While upper blepharoplasty focuses on the upper eyelids, lower blepharoplasty targets the lower eyelids and the area beneath the eyes.
 Both procedures can be performed separately or together, depending on the patient's goals and needs.